tokenstreet-tech/react-native-idnow-videoident/README.md

 }
 ```

-Also it is possible to work with `Promises` here:
+It is also possible to work with `Promises` here:

 ```ts
 import type { IIdentificationErrorResult } from '@tokenstreet/react-native-idnow-videoident';